arnesson/cordova-plugin-firebase/README.md

 Get the device id (token):
 ```
 window.FirebasePlugin.getRegistrationId(function(token) {
-    // save this in your backend and use it to push notifications to this device
+    // save this server-side and use it to push notifications to this device
     console.log(token);
 }, function(error) {
     console.error(error);